MarceloDJunior/react-optimized-images/README.md

 [![npm version](https://badge.fury.io/js/react-optimized-images.svg)](https://badge.fury.io/js/react-optimized-images)

 A package to optimize images for React!
-It generates and uses responsive webp images with fallback to other formats, keeping great performance on modern browsers and still supporting old browsers.
+It generates and uses responsive webp images with fallback to other formats, resulting in great performance on modern browsers and still supporting old browsers.

 NOTE: If you created your app with CRA and it's not ejected or you don't have webpack as your bundler, you can use [v1](https://www.npmjs.com/package/react-optimized-images/v/1.2.2).